 The Devil's In The House Of The Rising Sun

 ...Ashley Fowler already there.
 How should I describe her?
 The first thing you noticed was her hair, it was fire engine red; then there was her skin, pale and freckled.
 She wore a man’s gray suit with a jet black power tie, her tie clip was a peace symbol.
-When she saw me enter the private dining room she grinned and that grin made me feel like a high school kid trying to ask a cheerleader out on a date.
+When she saw me enter the private dining room she grinned and that grin made me feel like a science club geek trying to ask a cheerleader out on a date.

 Not that I was going to do any such thing, even if I hadn’t been falling in love with Sara I would never have gone near a woman that was proud to tell anyone willing to listen that she was the Devil.